Expert Insight: Income Protection

 Generally, there is no tax on income protection benefits because as an individual, you would have paid tax on the premiums.

 If you’re self-employed and have a self-employed income protection policy or executive income protection plan, you may be able to use your business to pay your premiums – generally out of pre-tax income as an allowable expense against corporation tax.

 What sectors/industries do you find take out income protection the most?

 From experience, I find that those who are self-employed tend to take out income protection.
-The main reason why is because if you’re unable to work, you won’t be making money therefore, how are you expected to pay your bills?
+The main reason why is that if you’re unable to work, you won’t be making money therefore, how are you expected to pay your bills?
 You also receive no government help for sick pay if you’re self-employed.

-I also find that quite a lot of people who work in the private-sector take out income protection, I imagine it’s because they don’t receive any no sick pay or sick pay isn’t enough to cover their monthly bills.
+I also find that quite a lot of people who work in the private sector take out income protection, I imagine it’s because they don’t receive any no sick pay or sick pay isn’t enough to cover their monthly bills.

 On the flip side of things, I’ve had experience working with Letting Agents who brought awareness to their tenants about their income protection.
 If a tenant is unable to pay their rent, this will then have a knock-on effect as the landlord won’t be receiving their rental payments and as a letting agent, you may not be receiving their monthly fee.

 So, we can assist businesses and bring awareness to their clients/customers about protecting their future which will also benefit the business in the long run.

 If you need to claim on your income protection, you will receive a percentage of your usual income on a monthly basis.

 The process of claiming on your income protection can be quite straightforward, you will need to get in touch with your provider and go through their claim process.